apollo

 How does the drug interact with Carpigrel-A Tablet:

-Using Ponatinib together with Carpigrel-A Tablet may increase the risk of bleeding.
+Using Carpigrel-A Tablet together with deflazacort may increase the risk of gastric and intestinal ulcers, bleeding and perforation.

 How to manage the interaction:

-Taking Ponatinib with Carpigrel-A Tablet together can result in an interaction, but it can be taken if a doctor has advised it.
-You should seek immediate medical attention if you experience any unusual bleeding or bruising or have other signs and symptoms of bleeding such as dizziness; lightheadedness; red or black, tarry stools; coughing up or vomiting fresh or dried blood that looks like coffee grounds; severe headache; and weakness.
-Do not stop using any medications without talking to a doctor.
+Co-administration of Carpigrel-A Tablet with Deflazacort can result in an interaction, but it can be taken if a doctor has advised it.
+If you have any symptoms unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor.
+Do not stop using any medications without consulting a doctor.

 How does the drug interact with Carpigrel-A Tablet: